JCalderan/xebicon2019-spinnaker-handson/part3/exercice3/README.md

 * What do you observe in the infrastructure section?

 <details><summary>Solution</summary>
 <p>

+![Switch Back to the blue version](./images/read-01.png)

 The previous pipeline fails because / response 500

-![Switch Back to the blue version](./images/read-01.png)

 </p>
 </details>

-A new application version is available with / that response 200

 * You can deploy application version v3.4